-Note: We also track companies that use other parts of Hubspot here
+Note: This page tracks whether a company started or stopped using Hubspot Content Hub for their website or blog on the Starter or Professional plan.
+We also track companies that use other parts of Hubspot here

 👥 What types of companies use Hubspot Content Hub?